R if…else Statement

 [1] "Negative number"

-The above conditional can also be written in a single line as follows.
+The above conditional can also be written in a single line as follows:

 if(x > 0) print("Non-negative number") else print("Negative number")

-> y <- if(x > 0) 5 else 6
+y <- if(x > 0) 5 else 6

-> y
+y

 [1] 6

-The syntax of if…else statement is:
+The syntax of for this is:

 if ( test_expression1) {